final project ideas

 - Computer Controlled Machining (7): Design and fab final tentacles with cables.
 Start body design.

-- Input Devices (8): Work on distance and rotational sensor and speaker.
+- Input Devices (8): Work on distance sensor.

 - Output Devices (9): Work on motors.